ankurcha/stemcell/README.md

 Tasks:
-  stemcell build centos          # Build a new redhat stemcell stemcell build help [COMMAND]  # Describe subcommands or one specific subcommand stemcell build noop            # Build a new noop stemcell [this is good for testing only] stemcell build redhat          # Build a new redhat stemcell stemcell build ubuntu          # Build a new ubuntu stemcell
+  stemcell build centos          # Build a new redhat stemcell stemcell build help [COMMAND]  # Describe subcommands or one specific subcommand stemcell build redhat          # Build a new redhat stemcell stemcell build ubuntu          # Build a new ubuntu stemcell